 The roof ridge is the horizontal line that runs along the top of your home’s roof.
 Sometimes referred to as the peak of the roof, it’s the point where the two sides of your roof come together.
 Hips, on the other hand, are any other seams on your roof where two different planes come together.
 Both ridges and hips require special shingles that cover both sides of the joint.

 You may not notice it from looking, but there are intake and exhaust vents in your roof to help regulate your home’s temperature and humidity.
-These vents are designed so that you won’t see them from the ground in most cases.
+These vents are designed to not be seen from the ground in most cases.

-Intake vents are installed under your roof’s eaves.
+Intake vents install under your roof’s eaves.
 They bring cool, dry air into your home’s attic.
 Exhaust vents, on the other hand, are typically located along the roof ridge.
 These vents allow warm, moist air to escape your attic.

-Proper attic ventilation will extend the life of your roof and will keep you from having to deal with bigger structural problems down the road.
+Proper attic ventilation will extend the life of your roof.
+It will keep you from having to deal with bigger structural problems down the road.
 These vents help to keep your home cooler during the summer and warmer during the winter.
 They also allow humidity to escape so that it doesn’t collect on the inside of your roof, where it can cause extensive damage.

 Your roof’s insulation is one of the most overlooked aspects of your roof system.
 But insulation is actually one of the most important roofing materials.
 Insulation limits variation in temperatures, which causes your roof to expand and contract.
 By insulating your attic, you can actually extend the life of your roof.